LoopKit/loopdocs/docs/browser/edit-browser.md

         1. Check that your screen shows:
             * `OmniBLE/OmniBLE/OmnipodCommon` at the top (current folder location)
             * Tap on the Pod.swift file to open it
+            * Tap on the pencil icon (upper right) to start editing the file

-        Now you are ready to move to the [Example GIF](#example-gif) which shows the steps needed to do the actual edit.
+        Now you are ready to move to the [Example GIF](#example-gif) which shows the steps needed to save your changes after you complete the edit.

 !!! tip "Pro Tip"